qcif/cvmfs-setup-example/README.md

 # CernVM-FS setup for demonstration CVMFS repositories

-Scripts for setting up a CernVM-FS system for demonstration purposes.
-These scripts can be used to deploy:
+Scripts for setting up an example CernVM-FS system.
+These scripts can be used to deploy the following servers:

 - CernVM-FS Stratum 0
 - CernVM-FS Stratum 1 replicas